ben-aaron188/textwash/README.md

     $ conda activate textwash
     $ pip install -r requirements.txt

 Additionally, you need to download the trained model folders from [here](https://drive.google.com/file/d/1YBccngYE3lvod87TI6UIhBzrN7nY9vHS/view?usp=sharing).
-Once you have downloaded the tgz file, unpack it and place it in the `data` directory. **Important: the models (in `en` and `nl`) should be directly in `./data` and _not_ in the `models` parent dirctory.
-The relative path to the models should be `./data/en` and `./data/nl`.
-Otherwise, your will encounter the `Repo id must be in the form 'repo_name' ...` error.**
+Once you have downloaded the tgz file, unpack it and place it in the `textwash/data` directory. **Important: the models (in `en` and `nl`) should be directly in `./textwash/data` and _not_ in the `models` parent directory.
+The relative path to the models should be `./textwash/data/en` and `./textwash/data/nl`.
+Otherwise, your will encounter the ` Repo id must use alphanumeric chars or ...` error.**

 ## Using Textwash

 Textwash can be used to anonymise **txt** files.
-To do this, run `anon.py` by providing the `--language` ('en' for English and 'nl' for Dutch), the path to the input files `--input_dir` and the corresponding path to the output folder `--output_dir`.
+To do this, run `python3 -m textwash` by providing the `--language` ('en' for English and 'nl' for Dutch), the path to the input files `--input_dir` and the corresponding path to the output folder `--output_dir`.
 For example, running

-    $ python3 anon.py --language en --input_dir examples --output_dir anonymised_examples --cpu
+    $ python3 -m textwash --language en --input_dir examples --output_dir anonymised_examples --cpu

 anonymises the three example texts in the `examples` directory.
 In doing so, Textwash loads the downloaded model into memory, then automatically anonymises the inputs and writes the anonymised files to the provided output folder `anonymised_examples`.